 Existing frameworks of treatment intensity also consider group size or the instructional format in which interventions are delivered as an effective way to increase treatment intensity (e.g., Codding & Lane, 2015).
 Group size is an instructional variable that is backed by substantial empirical evidence, particularly in the area of early literacy (Elbaum, Vaughn, Moody, Hughes, & Moody, 2000).
-Although the use of small-group instruction in mathematics does not have the same level of empirical support as in reading, theoretically this instructional format offers an effective means for intensifying mathematics instruction for students with MD.
-Yet, few studies have examined the effect of group size on the treatment intensity of early mathematics interventions.
+Although the use of small-group instruction in mathematics does not have the same level of empirical support as in reading, a common recommendation among experts in the area of mathematics intervention research is to decrease group size to increase the intensity of the learning experience for students with MD (e.g., Gersten et al., 2009).
+Yet few studies have examined the effect of group size on the treatment intensity of early mathematics interventions.

-Author et al. (2017) conducted a recent randomized controlled trial in which they experimentally investigated the impact of group size on the treatment intensity and student mathematics outcomes in the context of ROOTS, an evidence-based Tier 2 kindergarten mathematics intervention (Author et al., 2015; Author et al., 2016).
+Clarke et al. (2017) conducted a recent randomized controlled trial (RCT) in which they experimentally investigated the impact of group size on the treatment intensity and student mathematics outcomes in the context of ROOTS, an evidence-based Tier 2 kindergarten mathematics intervention (Clarke et al., 2016; Doabler et al., 2016).
 Participating in the study were approximately 600 students from 60 kindergarten classrooms in Oregon.
-These kindergarten students represented the first two cohorts of the larger, federally-funded ROOTS Efficacy Project.
+These kindergarten students represented the first two cohorts of the larger, federally funded ROOTS Efficacy Project.
 Aligned with other Tier 2 mathematics interventions (Bryant et al., 2011), the ROOTS program is delivered in small-group formats and is designed to promote number sense development among students with MD.
 To build students' conceptual understanding of and procedural fluency with whole numbers and operations, the 50-lesson ROOTS program centers on a systematic and explicit instructional design framework (Archer & Hughes, 2011; Gersten et al., 2009).
 In this way, the intervention engages students in purposefully planned and explicitly delivered mathematics tasks and activities.

-To examine the effect of group size on the intervention impact and treatment intensity of

-ROOTS, Author et al. (2017) focused on two treatment conditions.
+To examine the effect of group size on the intervention impact and treatment intensity of ROOTS, Clarke et al. (2017) focused on two treatment conditions.
 In one condition, students were randomly assigned to receive the ROOTS intervention in groups with 2:1 student-teacher ratios (2:1 ROOTS groups), whereas the other condition provided ROOTS in groups with 5:1 student-teacher ratios (5:1 ROOTS groups).
 Random assignment resulted in 60 and 59 ROOTS 2:1 and 5:1 intervention groups, respectively.
 Students in both treatment conditions continued to receive core mathematics instruction.

-Since the ROOTS intervention was purposefully designed to deeply engage students in foundational whole number concepts and skills, Author et al. (2017) used the frequency of student practice opportunities as a metric of treatment intensity.
-The research suggests that frequent practice opportunities are critical for fostering mathematics proficiency among students with and without MD (Clements, Agodini, & Harris, 2013; Gersten et al., 2009; Author et al., 2015).
-Similar to other explicit mathematics interventions (Bryant et al., 2011; Sood & Jitendra, 2013), the ROOTS intervention offers students with guided practice opportunities to promote a high success rate with the targeted mathematical content.
-In ROOTS, such practice opportunities of mathematical ideas and engaging in mathematics verbalizations.
+Since the ROOTS intervention was purposefully designed to deeply engage students in foundational whole number concepts and skills, Clarke et al. (2017) used the frequency of student practice opportunities as a metric of treatment intensity.
+The research suggests that frequent practice opportunities are critical for fostering mathematics proficiency among students with and without MD (Clements, Agodini, & Harris, 2013; Doabler et al., 2015; Gersten et al., 2009).
+Similar to other explicit mathematics interventions (Bryant et al., 2011; Sood & Jitendra, 2013), the ROOTS intervention offers students guided practice opportunities to promote a high success rate with the targeted mathematical content.
+In ROOTS, such practice opportunities consist of individual students or the group at large working with concrete representations of mathematical ideas and engaging in mathematics verbalizations.
 Group response opportunities allow all students to practice in unison, whereas individualized practice permits an opportunity for one student to convey or demonstrate her mathematical thinking, understanding, and reasoning.